alan-turing-institute/tapas/docs/source/index.rst

    Thus, the API of each of the modules could change at any time.

-   We welcome contributions from other
+   Finally, we welcome contributions to our package in any way.

 This library is designed to be an extensible privacy toolbox which should be